 - Get On The Schedule Ahead Of Time: Don’t let your first nightshift also be the first night you spend up.
 That’s a recipe for disaster.
-Try to stay up as late as possible the night before, then sleep through most of the day so you wake up for your shift feeling refreshed and ready to go.
+Try to stay up as late as possible a couple nights before, then sleep through most of the day so you wake up for your graveyard shift feeling refreshed and ready to go.

 - Hydrate And Snack: Bring a nice big water bottle and drink water throughout your shift.
 It’s hard enough to function well without a lot of sleep, so don’t compound the issue by also being dehydrated.
 Small, healthy snacks throughout the night can also keep you feeling alert.